AyXxos/AyXxos/README.md

 # 💫 About Me:
-👩‍🚀 I'm currently working on discord bot and websites<br>🤝 I'm looking for help with react js<br>🌱 I'm currently learning js<br>🎇Boss of https://dsc.gg/hardware-and-co
+👩‍🚀 I'm currently working on discord bot and websites<br>🤝 I'm looking for help with vue js<br>🐉 30 years of js<br>🎇Boss of https://dsc.gg/hardware-and-co

 ## 🌐 Socials: